 Understand the Penalties of a Second DWI Texas Conviction

 The Costs are higher.
 Your second DWI is considered a Class A Misdemeanor.
-This means that the penalty range is from 72 hours to 1 year in jail and up to a $4,000 fine.
-You can probably get probation for your second DWI.
-But you may receive up to 30 days in jail as a condition or your probation.
+This means that the penalty range is from 72 hours to 1 year in jail and a maximum fine of $4,000.
+You can get probation for your second DWI.
+But you may receive between 5 and up to 30 days in jail as a condition or your probation.

 For your second DWI conviction, you will be required for put an interlock device on your vehicle.
 The interlock device will remain on your vehicle while you are fighting your case.